wile1005/pilk-radio/README.md

 # PILK RADIO!
 This is a php/js website that plays a random audio file.
-It uses MariaDB to keep track of music, paths and original creators.
+It uses MariaDB to keep track of music/timestamp, paths and original creators.

 ## Importing Music
 yt2sql.sh is used to import audio and necessary metadata into the database.